Terri Butler: Parliament

 Butler was re-elected at the 2016 and 2019 federal elections.
 She was promoted to shadow parliamentary secretary in October 2015 and to shadow minister in July 2016.
-She has held the portfolios of preventing family violence (2016–2018); employment services, workforce participation and future of work (2018–2019); young Australians and youth affairs (2018–2019); and the environment and water (2019–2022).
+Under opposition leaders Bill Shorten and Anthony Albanese, she held the portfolios of preventing family violence (2016–2018); employment services, workforce participation and future of work (2018–2019); young Australians and youth affairs (2018–2019); and the environment and water (2019–2022).

 In July 2015, Butler along with Labor colleague Laurie Ferguson, Liberal MPs Warren Entsch and Teresa Gambaro, independents Andrew Wilkie and Cathy McGowan and Greens MP Adam Bandt, co-sponsored a bill to introduce same-sex marriage in Australia.

 In September 2015, Butler led public opposition to anti-abortion activist Troy Newman entering Australia.
 She wrote to Immigration Minister Peter Dutton and requested he ask his department to consider cancellation of Newman's visa, which was revoked.
 Newman flew to Australia without a visa and was then deported after losing a High Court appeal.

 In 2016, Butler was sued for defamation after an appearance on Q&A in which she implied Calum Thwaites, a Queensland University of Technology (QUT) student, had used a racial slur in a Facebook post.
 The allegations were first made by a third party in an earlier Racial Discrimination Act 1975 case against Thwaites which had been dismissed.
 Butler and Thwaites settled out of court, as a result of which she offered "my unreserved apology for enabling those meanings about you to be conveyed, and for the distress and damage to your reputation caused as a consequence".

-In the 2022 Australian federal election, Butler lost her seat of Griffith to Max Chandler-Mather of the Australian Greens, though her party, the Australian Labor Party, made gains overall and was able to form government.
-Unusually, despite being an incumbent, she was not one of the final two candidates in the two-candidate-preferred count for the seat; her preferences helped the Greens beat Olivia Roberts of the Liberal National Party of Queensland.
+At the 2022 federal election, Butler lost her seat of Griffith to Max Chandler-Mather of the Australian Greens, despite the ALP receiving a nationwide positive swing and forming a majority government.
+Unusually, despite being an incumbent, she was not one of the final two candidates in the two-candidate-preferred count for the seat; her preferences helped the Greens beat Olivia Roberts of the Liberal National Party.

+Post-politics

+On 21 December 2023, the Queensland Government announced that Butler had been appointed as a Commissioner of the Queensland Industrial Relations Commission.

+In August 2024, Butler was appointed by the Albanese government as a deputy president of the Fair Work Commission.

 Personal life

 Butler has two children with her husband Troy Spence, a former Australian Workers' Union organiser.

+She was previously in a relationship with state Labor MP Simon Finn.